Current Job Opportunities

 3 or more years counseling or social service experience.

-Experience collaborating with schools or community agencies.
+Experience collaborating with personnel in medical settings and/or community agencies.

 Experience planning and facilitating therapeutic group activities.